janawold1/PhD_thesis/README.md

 # Challenges and Opportunities for Integrating Structural Variants into Conservation Genomics
 Presented here are the scripts used for data analyses in each data chapter of my thesis.
 Within each directory is a brief overview of chapter contents and details about each of the tools used.
+In recognition of Indigenous Data sovereignty of data related to culturally significant species, any sample IDs have been redacted from these scripts.

 For a brief outline of chapter contents: